jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_components_sessionsforsubscription.md

 Estimated amount of time to deliver commands to the Subscriber.

-<note type="tip">The buttons and flows show current alarms for the subscription selected in the grid above.</note>
+{% include tip.html content="The buttons and flows show current alarms for the subscription selected in the grid above." %}

 {% include links.html %}